-Return to Freedom’s Wild Horse Sanctuary is an environment where young people can directly experience America’s wild horses in a natural setting.
-Within nature’s classroom, the wild horse herds educate young people about our cultural heritage through the story of America’s horses — from origin as a native species to America’s wild horses of today.
-The stories of how our wild horses came to be, in the various territories they call home today, tells the story of our nation.
+You’re never too young to care about wild horses.
+At Return to Freedom’s American Wild Horse Sanctuary is an environment where youth can directly experience America’s wild horses in a natural setting.
+Within nature’s classroom, the wild horse herds educate young people about our cultural and national heritage through the story of America’s wild horses.

-Whether by surfing our website or directly experiencing wild horse herds at our sanctuary, we hope to foster an environment where learning and understanding can deepen.
-It is our hope that in doing this, we will help nurture a generation that values the natural world around us and seeks to protect the environment and the animals with whom we share this planet.
+Whether by exploring our website or directly experiencing wild horse herds at our sanctuary, we hope to foster an environment where learning and understanding can nurture a generation that values the natural world around us and seeks to protect the environment and the animals with whom we share this planet.

 While you’re here, find out how you, your class, or youth group can sponsor a horse who lives at Return to Freedom and receive cool donor gifts!
 And get more information about Spirit and wild horses in America.
 Visit our Advocacy page to learn the many ways that young people can help protect America’s wild horses.